Soccer-Lennon under pressure as Celtic's slide gathers pace | Sports-Games

 Celtic's slump continued when they were dumped out of the Scottish League Cup by Ross County on Sunday as manager Neil Lennon admitted it was time for some soul searching.

-The 2-0 second-round home loss, Celtic's first in a domestic cup since losing to city rivals Rangers in the 2016 Scottish Cup semi-finals, ended their vice-like grip on domestic silverware.
-Under Lennon and his predecessor Brendan Rodgers Celtic have won everything on offer in Scottish football since 2017 but the wheels appear to be falling off.
+The 2-0 second-round home loss, Celtic's first in a domestic cup since losing to city rivals Rangers in the 2016 Scottish Cup semi-finals, ended their vice-like grip on the silverware.
+Under Lennon and his predecessor Brendan Rodgers, Celtic have won everything on offer in Scottish football since 2017 but the wheels appear to be falling off.

 They are 11 points behind Rangers in the Scottish Premier League, albeit with two games in hand, and in midweek were thrashed 4-1 at home by Sparta Prague in the Europa League in which they are bottom of their group and unable to progress.
 It was Ross County's first win at Celtic Park and probably the only saving grace for Lennon and his players was that there were no fans present to vent their anger.